-A small number of scattered white gums occurring on the Bool-Poole Peninsula in the Gippsalnd Lakes were thought to be hybrids between E. botryoides and E. tereticornis.
-Seedling trials suggest they may represent a relic species related to E. deanei Maiden, a grey gum from coastal Central New South Wales (K. Rule pers. comm.).
+A small number of scattered white gums occurring on the Boole-Poole Peninsula in the Gippsalnd Lakes were thought to be hybrids between Eucalyptus botryoides and E. tereticornis subsp. mediana.
+Successive trials have produced seedlings with no segregation toward either presumptive parents, suggesting that the trees may represent a distinct, yet-to-be-named species.

 |Bioregion||Occurrence status||Establishment means|